MiguellDomingues/vape-finder-client/README.md

 ## Potential Improvements

-- use a CSS preprocessor such as SaSS to reduce duplicate CSS
+- integrate a CSS preprocessor such as SaSS, use styled-components
 - change hosting provider from Heroku to Netlify